akimd/vcsn/README.txt

 ------------------

 Vaucanson was tested with the `GNU Compiler Collection (GCC)`_ version 4.8, 4.9 and Clang++ 3.3, 3.4, and 3.5.
-GCC 4.8 and 4.9 are known to
-be unable to compile properly some parts of Vaucanson (improper behavior at runtime), but that's in rare situations most users should not face.

 .. _GNU Compiler Collection (GCC): http://gcc.gnu.org/

-TAF-Kit and some test cases can use the Dot format to save automaton in a human readable file.
-You should install Graphviz_ to visualize these ``.gv`` files or run the test suite.
+Vaucanson uses the Dot format to save automaton in a human readable file.
+You should install Graphviz_ to visualize these ``.gv`` files.

 .. _Graphviz: http://www.research.att.com/sw/tools/graphviz/